 In accordance with your instructions of the 22nd of January last, I have examined the country between Dorchester Reserve, on the Tamar, and Maurice Reserve, at the head of the Ringarooma, and have now the honor of reporting my proceedings.
 I visited the Reserve for the Township of Dorchester on the 26th January, and commenced my observations from that place.
 The quality of the soil on the Reserve is very poor, and seems quite worthless for any purpose other than building on.
-I followed, on leaving Dorchester, a course much in the same direction as a propose other than building oil.
-Then been on the accompanying plan; and when I came to a part of the country with which I was not previously, or but imperfectly acquainted, I made a detour to ascertain the quantity and quality of the land in that place.
-I crossed no land of any value until I came to a branch of the Fourteen Mile Creek, where there may be a few hundred acres of medium land, which is of the more value from having a small stream of good water flowing through the more value from having a small stream of good water flowing through the prior of a very inferior guality.
+I followed, on leaving Dorchester, a course much in the same direction as a proposed route for a Tramway shown upon the accompanying plan; and when I came to a part of the country with which I was not previously, or but imperfectly acquainted, I made a detour to ascertain the quantity and quality of the land in that place.
+I crossed no land of any value until I came to a branch of the Fourteen Mile Creek, where there may be a few hundred acres of medium land, which is of the more value from having a small stream of good water flowing through it.
 The land from hence to Piper's River is of a very inferior quality.
-The timber is principally ermint and stringy bark.
-On the banks of the Piper there are a few small plots of medium land, but peppermint and stringy bark. no extent in the vicinity of where I crossed.
+The timber is principally peppermint and stringy bark.
+On the banks of the Piper there are a few small plots of medium land, but no extent in the vicinity of where I crossed.
 However, as I proceeded, I found the timber improve very much in quality; and, although the ground was poor, the timber (stringy bark) was good.
-This kind of country lasted for about two miles, when it rapidly changed into what is termed a "dogwood scrub," swamp gum and blackwood being the predominating timber, with an underwood of dogwood, musk, fern trees, &c.
+This kind of country lasted for about two miles, when it rapidly changed into what is termed a "dogwood serub," swamp gum and blackwood being the predominating timber, with an underwood of dogwood, musk, fern trees, &c.
 This continues with little variation to near the twenty-second mile-mark on the road to Bridport.
 As the quality, situation, and extent of the various blocks of land which I crossed over are represented much more distinctly upon the plan than I could describe them here, I beg to refer you to it for that information.
-Between this point and the middle branch of the Little Forester the land is generally of an inferior quality, but still produces, in some places, good timber, such as stringy bark.
-On the middle branch of the Little Forester there is a considerable flat of good ground, which would make excellent grazing land, and could be easily and cheaply irrigated, as it has a fine stream flowing right through it.
-It is, however, I believe, in its present state, liable to flood in winter time; but that could be soon obviated.
-The eastern branch of the Little Forester is the finest stream of the three, and I think its existence must be unknown to the Survey Department, as I have not seen it shown on any of the plans.
-I find, in a south-westerly direction from Scott's Country, that there is a considerable quantity of both first-class and medium land, producing a splendid forest of timber, such as swamp gum (generally called stringy gum in this part), blackwood, silver wattle, myrtle, musk, and fern trees.
-The swamp-gum forest can be traced in one continuous belt from the Brid to Piper's River, which would give, in that locality alone, a very extensive field for splitting operations.
-Between Scott's Country and the good land at the Ringarooma there is a considerable trace of very poor and inferior soil, quite worthless except for what timber it produces; and, also before reaching it, there is a high tier of hills to cross, on some of which the land is of a fair description, while other portions are steep and stony: however, there is a considerable quantity of excellent timber, such as swamp gum, blackwood, and wattle, but when getting nearer the river, the timber (white gum, blackwood, and wattle) is not so good; but the land is of the very richest description, and very well watered.
-There is no portion of Tasmania, which I have seen, so suitable for settlement, if reasonable means of access were given to it, as the land in the vicinity of the Ringarooma River.
-There are thousands of acres of fertile land where the applicant may have plenty to choose from, and the advantage of having good land lightly timbered.
+Between this point and the middle branch of the Little Forester the land is generally of